 Roll Out and Beta Evaluation

-We are rolling out the subscription service by offering a six-month beta evaluation (January to June 2021, with the possibility of extensions) to institutions that participate in JSTOR or Portico.
+We are kicking off the Constellate subscription service with a rolling beta evaluation through 2021 to institutions that participate in JSTOR or Portico.
 It is important to us that the platform be as widely available as possible, while also covering our costs, and to that end there will always be a tier of service available to individuals for free that improves on JSTOR’s self-service Data for Research (DfR) functionality (see our documentation about the differences between this new platform and DfR).

 Institutional participants in the beta evaluation period will be able to provide their users with additional computational power in the Analytics Lab and participate in training sessions: